Test your Policies here

 get more info about this pollicy

-This policy entails the establishment of a sustainable procurement system aimed at guaranteeing a consistent vaccine supply to prevent shortages and ensure that all individuals identified as vaccination targets have access to their required vaccine doses.
+This policy entails the establishment of a sustainable and resilient procurement system aimed at guaranteeing a consistent vaccine supply to prevent shortages and ensure that all individuals identified as vaccination targets have access to their required vaccine doses.

 Bibliographical references: